Answers to the Index questions automatically justify to the Top of page.

 Return to topThe DPS3 can work with these PBX systems if they have analog CO trunk inputs or through a PBX configured analog phone port.
 The DPS3 will not work on digital Key Sets from the PBX or with DHCP (Cisco) desk sets.

-Return to topThe (DPS3) can be purchased at Digitone.com, Walmart.com, Amazon.com or eBay.com.
+Return to topThe DPS3 can be purchased at Digitone.com, Walmart.com or Amazon.com.
 See our order page to help with your purchase.
-If you want to use your PayPal Account select the eBay icon link.
+Order Page

 Return to topYES.
 The phone companies have been busy changing out their older analog central office switches into modern digital types that include the newer transmission method of VoIP using routers.
 However, the wires to your house have remained the same in most areas and all of your phone equipment is still telephonically analog, not digital.
 Your cordless phones use the DECT digital method of transceiving, but your voice and other sounds are still analog before being converted to digital.